New to aikido?

 Community

-Seattle Aikikai is fortunate to have a diverse and inclusive community that welcomes everyone with the desire to practice.
-Aikido requires commitment and discipline, but our members will challenge you to be your best, and will do all we can to support your practice.
-Our local aikido community is part of a larger community, in the Pacific Northwest and Internationally.
-The Aikido family can be found in every corner of the globe, and our members often travel to seminars in the U.S. and abroad, including Japan, Spain, and more.
+Seattle Aikikai is fortunate to have a diverse and inclusive community that welcomes everyone who wants to practice.
+Aikido requires commitment and discipline.
+Our members will challenge you to be your best and support your practice.
+Our local Aikido community is part of a larger community in the Pacific Northwest and internationally.
+The Aikido family can be found in every corner of the globe, and our members often travel to seminars in the U.S. and abroad.

-We live in challenging times, but now more than ever, we need a personal practice that allows us to feel vital in our bodies and connected to a community.
+In these modern times, we need a personal practice that allows us to feel vital in our bodies and connected to a community.

 Join Seattle Aikikai and choose a practice that feels right for you.